conan-io/docs/tutorial/conan_repositories/setup_local_recipes_index.rst

         -d sha256=1dfb66cfd1e2fb7640c88cc4798fe25853a51b628ed9372ffc0ca285fe5be16b
     $ cd ..

-The `conan new local_recipes_index` command creates a template that assumes CMake as the build system alongside other heavy assumptions.
-In practice, it will require customizing it, but for this demo, it works as-is.
+The :command:`conan new local_recipes_index` command creates a template that assumes CMake as the build system alongside other heavy assumptions.
+In practice, it will require further customization, but for this demo, it works as-is.
 It will create a folder layout equal to the `conan-center-index` GitHub repository:

 .. code-block:: bash